sagemath/sagewiki_to_gh-2022-10-10/faq.md

 == Other questions ==
 ----------
- * QUESTION: I downloaded a Sage binary and it crashes on startup with {{{Illegal instruction}}}.
+ * QUESTION: I downloaded a Sage binary and it crashes on startup with `Illegal instruction`.
 What can I do?

- * ANSWER: Short answer: Build Sage entirely from source or fix your install by rebuilding mpir and atlas by typing the following in the root of your Sage install directory and wait about 15-20 minutes:
+ * ANSWER: Short answer: One way to fix this is to build Sage entirely from source.
+Another option is to fix your Sage installation by rebuilding MPIR and ATLAS by typing the following in the root of your Sage installation directory and wait about 15-20 minutes:
 {{{
 rm spkg/installed/mpir* spkg/installed/atlas*
 make
 }}}
-More explanation.
-The binaries have been built for a newer architecture than you have.
+More explanation: The binaries have been built for a newer architecture than what you have.
 Nobody has yet figured out how to build Sage in such a way that MPIR and ATLAS work on all hardware.
 This will eventually get fixed.
 ----------
  * QUESTION: I created the file {{{SAGE_ROOT/devel/sage/sage/calculus/stokes.py}}}, and have changed my mind and want to completely delete it from Sage, but it keeps coming back (i.e. it is still importable) when I type {{{sage -br}}}.
 What do I do?
  * ANSWER: Delete both {{{SAGE_ROOT/devel/sage/build/sage/calculus/stokes.py}}} '''and''' {{{SAGE_ROOT/devel/sage/build/lib.*/sage/calculus/stokes.py}}}.